shyiko/jabba/README.md

 > (use the same command to upgrade)

 The script modifies common shell rc files by default.
-To skip these provide the `--skip-rc` or `-sr` flags to `install.sh` like so:
+To skip these provide the `--skip-rc` flag to `install.sh` like so:

 ```sh
 curl -sL https://github.com/shyiko/jabba/raw/master/install.sh | bash -s -- --skip-rc && . ~/.jabba/jabba.sh